 The input consists of a sequence of spreadsheets, operations on those spreadsheets, and queries about them.
 Each spreadsheet definition begins with a pair of integers specifying its initial number of rows (r) and columns (c), followed by an integer specifying the number (n) of spreadsheet operations.
 Row and column labeling begins with 1.
-The following n lines specify the desired operations. $1 \le r, c \le 5000$, $1 \le n \le 50$.
-There will be at least one row and one column at any time.
+The maximum number of rows or columns of each spreadsheet is limited to 50.
+The following n lines specify the desired operations.